 The South Carolina Grower provides current fruit, vegetable, and other specialty crop news from around South Carolina.
 Visit regularly for field updates, pest alerts, meeting announcements, and more.

-Clemson Extension employs Extension Agents who work closely with state extension specialists and researchers located on campus and at the various research and education centers located across the state.
+Clemson Extension employs Extension Agents who work closely with state extension specialists and researchers located on campus and at research and education centers across the state.
 Your local Extension Agents provide expertise in Agronomic Crops, Economic & Community Development, Food Safety & Nutrition, 4-H, Horticulture, Livestock & Forages, and Forestry and Natural Resources.
-For more information, check out the Clemson Extension Homepage.
+For more information, visit the Clemson Extension Homepage.

 Extension Fruit and Vegetable Agents